 The Muse Writers Center is excited to announce the establishment of the Joan Rorke-McClure Futures Scholarships through a generous donation from William McClure.
 Joan Rorke-McClure was a leading physician, lover of education, and friend to The Muse who always encouraged and helped foster a passion for learning.
 These scholarships are available to current and past students at the Muse Writers Center to help pay a portion of their tuition/expenses for beginning or continuing undergraduate or graduate study in creative writing or a related field.
 You can help make a difference by donating to the scholarship fund.

-- We will award at least four scholarships for the coming academic year, each with a value of up to $1,000
+- We will award up to four scholarships for the coming academic year, each with a value of up to $1,000

 - The deadline to apply was August 15, 2022.
 The winners are announced below.